biosustain/GRASP/README.md

 * The order of metabolites in every sheet of the input excel file needs to be the same as in the stoich sheet.
 * The order of reactions in every sheet of the input excel file needs to be the same as in the stoich sheet.
 * When setting the order of reactions in every sheet the order of reactions should be:
-	1. all reactions with enzymatic mechanisms (Uni-Uni, orderedBiBi, etc.);
+	1. all reactions with enzymatic mechanisms (UniUni, orderedBiBi, etc.);
 	2. massAction and diffusion;
 	3. all reactions with no kinetic parameters in the order:
 		1. freeExchange;
 		2. fixedExchange.
 * In the kinetics sheet
 	* if there are more than one inhibitor/activator/effector these should be separated by a single space;
-	* substrate and product order columns should be filled in for all reactions with enzymatic mechanisms.
+	* substrate and product order columns should be filled in for all reactions with enzymatic mechanisms, and metabolite names should be separated by a single space.
 * When specifying pattern files, the convention is:
 	* A, B, C, D refer to substrates;
 	* P, Q, R, S refer to products;